 Q: Are the CONNECT system's "work search" requirements still waived, and do I need to "claim weeks" now?

-A: On May 8, 2020, the State of Florida extended the waiver for work search and work registration requirements for claimants through May 30, 2020.
-However, according to DEO, claimants will be required to return to the CONNECT system every two weeks to request their benefits or "claim their weeks."
+A: On June 11, 2020, the State of Florida extended the waiver for work search and work registration requirements for claimants through July 4, 2020.
+However, according to the Florida Department of Economic Opportunity, claimants will be required to return to the CONNECT system every two weeks to request their benefits or "claim their weeks."
 In so doing, claimants will confirm that they are still unemployed and acknowledge that they are able and available for work.
 Answers to work search questions are still required to process your claim in the CONNECT system but will not impact benefit payments.

 By completing this process, a claimant's request for payment is submitted for their weeks of unemployment, even when the claim is pending for review.
 For weeks beginning May 10, 2020, no payments can be made on a claim unless the claimant requests their benefits.
 Claimants will be able to request a benefit payment for each week available.
-A step-by-step guide for "claiming weeks" can be found from DEO HERE.
+A step-by-step guide for "claiming weeks" can be found from the Florida Department of Economic Opportunity HERE.
+To stop receiving payments, claimants should stop "claiming weeks."